 But I would still encourage you to spend some time thinking through your crypto security setup, especially if you plan to invest a considerable amount of your net worth into crypto.

 A general rule of thumb: dedicated hardware wallets are the safest option for storing large amounts of crypto.
-But there are now quite a few different options for storing your crypto investments.
+But there are now quite a few different options to storing your crypto investments.
 See them below.

 This is the easiest way to store your cryptos - directly on the exchange where you bought them.
 At the same time, it’s also quite risky - you don’t control your private keys this way, so you are completely dependent on the security and trustworthiness of the exchange.